New hire onboarding

 By the end of month 1:

-- Have a good grasp of our internal processes and workflows.
+- You have a good grasp of our internal processes and workflows.

-- Be leading customer calls on your own.
+- You lead customer calls on your own.

-- Passing off opportunities to AEs via the
+- You pass well-qualified opportunities to Sales via the

 By the end of month 2: